ashleychontos/pySYD/docs/overview.rst

 Subdirectories are automatically created for each individually processed star (by their ID).
-Results for each of the two main ``pySYD`` modules (i.e. ``find_excess`` and ``fit_background``) will be concatenated into a single csv in the upper-level ``results/`` directory, which is helpful when running many stars.
+Results for each of the two main ``pySYD`` modules (i.e. ``find_excess`` and ``fit_background``) will be concatenated into a single csv in the upper-level results directory, which is helpful when running many stars.

 A single star will yield one summary figure (png) and one data product (csv) for each of the two main modules, for a total of 4 output files.
 If the monte-carlo sampling is used, an additional figure will show the posterior distributions for the estimated parameters.
-While not creating another output, the errors will be reflected in the ``background.csv`` file.
+While not creating another output, the errors will be reflected in the `background.csv` file.
 There is also an option to save the samples if desired for later use (by adding ``-samples`` to the command line).
 See :ref:`examples` for examples on output plots.